-- (b) Try the same activity but this time with a pulse-chant until the students understand and can repeat the rhythm in their actions, accomplishing each sound and gesture in a single steady beat: - DON DON DON throw / catch DON DON DON throw / catch etc. - (c) UP THE CHALLENGE!
-Try the same activity but this time identifying the person you are going to pass to only with your eyes, through direct eye contact.
-You must be ready both the send and to receive the rhythm, so all eyes need to be on the person who is "throwing" the rhythm.
-Use your arms and stance to mimic drumming, but don't use your arms to pass the rhythms.
-Just look directly at someone who will pick up your rhythm as soon as they get it, without missing a beat if they can. - Don't throw to someone who isn't watching you carefully.
-Can you still be clear if only using your eyes to send the energy across the room? - (d) Explain that taiko drummers share energy in a lot of ways.
+c) Try the same activity but this time with a pulse-chant until students understand the rhythm, can repeat it in their actions, and accomplish each sound and gesture in a single steady beat:

+DON DON DON throw / catch DON DON DON throw / catch etc.

+- d) UP THE CHALLENGE!
+Try the same activity but this time identify the person you are going to pass to only with your eyes, through direct eye contact.
+You must be ready to both send and receive the rhythm, so all eyes need to be on the person who is "throwing" the rhythm. - e) Use your arms and stance to mimic drumming, but don't use your arms to pass the rhythms.
+Just look directly at someone who will pick up your rhythm as soon as they get it, without missing a beat if they can.
+Don't throw to someone who isn't watching you carefully.
+Can you still be clear if only using your eyes to send the energy across the room?

+Explain that taiko drummers share energy in a lot of ways.
 Taiko is really physically demanding and if you were playing by yourself you would get tired really fast.
 But when you're playing with a team, you can send energy to each other, you can share energy, and by sharing your energy you can make more energy.
 This is called kiai (key-eye) in Japanese, and they often yell out encouragement, or say HUP!
 Listen for this in the performance we are going to see.

-Reflection: either in your circle while still together or in a writing reflection, ask students what tools for layered listening or careful watching they feel they learned to take with them into the auditorium when they are at the performance on February 4th.
+Reflection: either in your circle while still together or in a writing reflection, ask students what tools for layered listening or careful watching they feel they learned to take with them into the auditorium when they are at the performance on February 6th.

-Option: Capture these on a white board or chart paper to review the morning of the performance or on the bus on the way to Zellerbach Hall.
+Option: Capture these on a whiteboard or chart paper to review the morning of the performance or on the bus on the way to Zellerbach Hall.